Chris Morgan (powerlifter): Gay Games

-In 202, powerlifting will return to Gay Games for the first time in 8 years.
-Chris Morgan and the LGBT Powerlifting Union will be assisting the host city in the delivery of this Championship.

 LGBT Powerlifting Union - LGBT International Powerlifting Championships

-Morgan is the Co-President of the LGBT Powerlifting Union and the Meet Director for the LGBT International Powerlifting Championships that happen annually.
-LGBT IPC is the first sports event in the world to include a third gender MX Category, welcoming trans, non -binary and intersex participants.
+Chris Morgan was the Co-President of the LGBT Powerlifting Union between 2017 and 2023 and was the Meet Director for the LGBT International Powerlifting Championships that happened in 2017, 2018, 2019 and 2022.

-In 2018, Morgan was awarded a Lifetime achievement award by the lifters of LGBT IPC for his service and commitment by the LGBT Powerlifting community.
+In July 2018, Morgan was awarded a Lifetime achievement award by the lifters of LGBT IPC for his service and commitment by the LGBT Powerlifting community.

+In May 2023, Morgan moved to the position of Founding President, with the original objectives of the LGBTPU achieved in restoring the sport of Powerlifting back to the Gay Games.

 Personal life and activism

 Chris Morgan is openly gay.
 He supports a number of charities and sports organizations.
 In 2004, he became a global ambassador to the Federation of Gay Games.

 Morgan was a member of the Football Association's Advisory Group on Homophobia from 2004 to 2008 and was sponsored by sportswear manufacturer Umbro between 2004 and 2006.
 With Umbro, he was the first person to be permitted by the Football Association to wear the official England national football team kit, other than the team itself.

 In 2015, he was inducted into the National Gay and Lesbian Sports Hall of Fame.